 Get Started with APIs

-In order to create an API client, you need access to Luna with permission to manage API authorizations.
+You need access to Control Center with permission to manage API authorizations.
 If you don’t have this permission, contact an Akamai administrator within your company and ask them to create the API credentials for you if you don’t have either of these permissions in your role:

 Create an API client